-The 2017 Wage and Benefit Study analyzes 53 job categories and is broken out by quartile, reported on a statewide level and by cluster whenever possible.
+The 2023-24 Compensation and Benefits Study is broken out by quartile, reported on a statewide level and by cluster whenever possible.

-- Includes data from more than 70 Head Start programs
+- Includes data from 64 Head Start programs

 - Are based on the Office of Head Start “Guide for Conducting a Wage and Fringe Benefits Comparability Survey”